aaronalbinson/fresh/src/pages/rules.md

       Replica Egg trophies are available in limited numbers per entry.
 An entrant may order a maximum of 1 copy in addition to the original.
 If the entrant wins in several categories, they are entitled to the same number.
-      Replica trophies cost £130 + delivery + VAT each.
+      Replica trophies cost £175 + delivery + VAT each.

       Once winners are announced online on Tuesday 31 March, replicas must be ordered by no later than Friday 10 April.
+Enquires should be emailed to:

+      paula@freshawards.co.uk
     type: text
 ---